Repetition (music)

-Repetition
+Usage

 A literal repetition of a musical passage is often indicated by the use of a repeat sign, or the instructions da capo or dal segno.

-Theodor W. Adorno criticized repetition and popular music as being psychotic and infantile.
-In contrast, Richard Middleton (1990) argues that "while repetition is a feature of all music, of any sort, a high level of repetition may be a specific mark of 'the popular'" and that this allows an "enabling" of "an inclusive rather than exclusive audience"(Middleton 1990, p.
-139).
-"There is no universal norm or convention" for the amount or type of repetition, "all music contains repetition – but in differing amounts and of an enormous variety of types."
-This is influenced by "the political economy of production; the 'psychic economy' of individuals; the musico-technological media of production and reproduction (oral, written, electric); and the weight of the syntactic conventions of music-historical traditions" (Middleton 1990, p.
-268).
+Theodor W. Adorno damned repetition and popular music as psychotic and infantile.
+In contrast, Richard Middleton (1990) argues that "while repetition is a feature of all music, of any sort, a high level of repetition may be a specific mark of 'the popular'" and that this allows an "enabling" of "an inclusive rather than exclusive audience".
+"There is no universal norm or convention" for the amount or type of repetition; "all music contains repetition – but in differing amounts and of an enormous variety of types".
+This is influenced by "the political economy of production; the 'psychic economy' of individuals; the musico-technological media of production and reproduction (oral, written, electric); and the weight of the syntactic conventions of music-historical traditions".

-Thus Middleton (also 1999) distinguishes between discursive and musematic repetition.
-A museme is a minimal unit of meaning, analogous to morpheme in linguistics, and musematic repetition is "at the level of the short figure, often used to generate an entire structural framework."
-Discursive repetition is "at the level of the phrase or section, which generally functions as part of a larger-scale 'argument'."
+Middleton distinguishes between discursive and musematic repetition.
+A museme is a minimal unit of meaning, analogous to a morpheme in linguistics, and musematic repetition is "at the level of the short figure, often used to generate an entire structural framework".
+Discursive repetition is "at the level of the phrase or section, which generally functions as part of a larger-scale 'argument'".
 He gives "paradigmatic case[s]": the riff and the phrase.
 Musematic repetition includes circularity, synchronic relations, and openness.
 Discursive repetition includes linearity, rational control, and self-sufficiency.
-Discursive repetition is most often nested (hierarchically) in larger repetitions and may be thought of as sectional, while musematic repetition may be thought of as additive. (p.
-146–148) Put more simply, musematic repetition is simple repetition of precisely the same musical figure, such as a repeated chorus.
-Discursive repetition is, "both repetitive and non-repetitive," (Lott, p.
+Discursive repetition is most often nested (hierarchically) in larger repetitions and may be thought of as sectional, while musematic repetition may be thought of as additive.
+Put more simply, musematic repetition is simple repetition of precisely the same musical figure, such as a repeated chorus.
+Discursive repetition is "both repetitive and non-repetitive" (Lott, p.
 174), such as the repetition of the same rhythmic figure with different notes.